 We provide instruction about library resources, search strategies source evaluation, peer review, and more advanced topics like research for literature reviews, scholarly publication, impact metrics and more.
 We can create online tutorials, come to your class (in person or online), provide active instruction in a computer lab, and graduate workshops.
 We will work with you to support students' success in your course.

-Contact your subject librarian or Beth Twomey, the Head of Research and Instruction for more information.
+Visit Request Library Instruction for your Classroom or contact your subject librarian for more information.
 For more information about our thinking and approach to developing students' skills in finding, using, and critically evaluating information, please see our Undergraduate Learning Outcomes.
+To see active learning resources available in our collections, visit Active Learning Resources for Faculty

 Please review the Libraries’ guidelines for physical and electronic course reserves.
 For information about course reserves, copyright and fair use, visit the Copyright and Fair Use Tutorial.
 To put materials on reserve, please use the Course Reserves Request Form.